noncombatant/futils/README.md

 A suite of functional(-like) command shell utilities.

 The attempt to make modern, rational shell utilities is admittedly somewhat futile.
-French speakers may pronounce it « foutils » if they like.
+I intend for the name to be pronounced “eff-utils”.
+French speakers may pronounce it « foutils », given that the project is a bit mad.

 ## Goals

-* Structured data; JSON everywhere
+* Structured data: JSON everywhere
 * Modern: Unicode everywhere, complete Markdown documentation, complete tests
-* Consistently flexible: regular expressions everywhere applicable
+* Flexible: regular expressions everywhere applicable
 * Consistent command line structure and behavior
 * At least as time- and space- efficient as classic equivalents
 * Safe: Memory-safe, typeful, mistake-resistant UX, as side-effect safe as possible

 ## Consistent UX Conventions

+### Consistent Options For All Utilities

+To the extent possible, all `futils` utilities interpret command line options to have the same meaning.
+This consistency hopefully makes the utilities less difficult to learn.

 ### Help And Documentation